-Central Park isn’t just Manhattan’s largest park—it’s the beating green heart of New York City, and no visit is complete without exploring all it has to offer.
+Central Park isn’t just Manhattan’s largest park, it’s the beating green heart of New York City, and no visit is complete without exploring all it has to offer.
 Whether you’re a first-time visitor or a born-and-bred New Yorker, there’s always something new to discover.
 Wondering what to do in Central Park?
 You’re in the right place!

-Spanning 843 scenic acres—two and a half miles long and half a mile wide—Central Park is a patchwork of wide meadows, tranquil lakes, lush woodlands, vibrant gardens, ball fields, playgrounds, historic bridges, and iconic landmarks.
+Spanning 843 scenic acres (two and a half miles long and half a mile wide) Central Park is a patchwork of wide meadows, tranquil lakes, lush woodlands, vibrant gardens, ball fields, playgrounds, historic bridges, and iconic landmarks.
 You’ll also find a theater, a castle, a carousel, a skating rink, a zoo, world-class museums, and so much more.

 All year round, city dwellers and travelers alike flock here for recreation and relaxation.
 From walking and running to cycling, rollerblading, yoga, rowing, fishing, and birdwatching, there’s never a dull moment.
 The park also plays host to major concerts, theater performances, marathons, and beloved annual events.

+Keep reading for our top tips, must-see highlights, and insider advice on making the most of your visit!
 If you’re looking to experience New York like a true local, don’t miss our other blogs or book a tour with passionate local experts.

 A Quick History of Central Park